got5/tapestry-cdi/README.md

 Tapestry-CDI module allows injecting all kind of JSR 299 managed beans (POJO, EJB, web service, ...) as they are managed by the CDI-container.

-The implementation is standard and has been tested against [Apache TomEE](http://tomee.apache.org/apache-tomee.html), [JBoss Application Server 7](http://www.jboss.org/jbossas) and [Glassfish v3](https://wikis.oracle.com/display/glassfish/PlanForGlassFishV3) !
+The implementation is standard and has been tested against [Apache TomEE](http://tomee.apache.org/apache-tomee.html), [JBoss Application Server 7](http://www.jboss.org/jbossas), [Glassfish v3](https://wikis.oracle.com/display/glassfish/PlanForGlassFishV3) and [WebSphere Liberty Profile](https://developer.ibm.com/wasdev/docs/introducing_the_liberty_profile/)!

 Features
 --------